Digital History Internships

 Each year, the Nau Civil War Center hires several UVA undergraduate and graduate students to assist with our digital history projects.
 Students work 5 to 10 hours per week reading 19th-century letters, conducting research on Ancestry.com, and compiling information in our project databases.
 For more information, contact Managing Director Brian Neumann at bcn3xu@virginia.edu.

-For the 2023-2024 academic year, our digital history interns are: Presley Ramey, Kathryn Patterson, Hannah Fleming, Anna Deatherage, and Greyson Bettendorf.
+For the 2024-2025 academic year, our digital history interns are: Jeremy Nelson, Presley Ramey, Kathryn Patterson, and Jacob Phillips.

-For the 2021-2022 academic year, our digital history interns were: Neil Salazar, Amanda Kopf, Ian Baumer, and Kristen Davidson-Schwartz.
+Previous digital history interns have included: Neil Salazar, Amanda Kopf, Hannah Fleming, Greyson Bettendorf, Chesney Whitmore, Anna Deatherage, Ian Baumer, and Kristen Davidson-Schwartz.

 Summer Internships

 Each year, the Nau Civil War Center partners with National Park Service sites, museums, and local organizations to sponsor seven paid summer internships for UVA students.
-In 2023, we sponsored internships at Manassas National Battlefield Park, Appomattox Court House National Historical Park, Antietam National Battlefield, Fredericksburg and Spotsylvania National Military Park, the American Civil War Museum, and the Albemarle Charlottesville Historical Society.
-Duties often include conducting historical research, serving as battlefield guides, drafting online encyclopedia entries, and helping develop museum exhibits.
+In 2024, we sponsored internships at Manassas National Battlefield Park, Appomattox Court House National Historical Park, Antietam National Battlefield, Fredericksburg and Spotsylvania National Military Park, Shenandoah National Park, and the Albemarle Charlottesville Historical Society.
+Duties often include conducting historical research, serving as battlefield guides, and helping develop museum exhibits.
 Each internship lasts 8 to 12 weeks, and students receive between $4,600 and $6,700 over the summer.

 Acknowledgements